-NCCN Neuroendocrine and Adrenal Tumors guidelines (1.2023) also recommends MEN2 testing when there is clinical suspicion of MEN2 due to the presence of medullary thyroid cancer or other combination of MEN2-related features.
-GeneReviews also states that genetic testing is indicated for a first degree relative meeting this criteria, where the relative is not available for testing. (p.
+NCCN Neuroendocrine and Adrenal Tumors guidelines (2.2024) also recommends MEN2 testing when there is clinical suspicion of MEN2 due to the presence of medullary thyroid cancer or other combination of MEN2-related features.
+Genetic testing is recommended for a first degree relative meeting this criteria, where the relative is not available for testing. (p.
 NE-E 3 of 8)